StructuredNoiseInjection/TF-Implementation/README.md

-# Structured Noise Injection (Official TensorFlow implementation)
+# Structured Noise Injection (Official TensorFlow Implementation)
 A TensorFlow implementation of structured noise injection as described in the paper.
 We adapt the original StyleGAN architecture code from https://github.com/NVlabs/stylegan.

 The code allows: